ccxt/ccxt/wiki/Manual.md

 All methods returning lists of trades and lists of orders, accept the second `since` argument and the third `limit` argument:

-- `fetchTrades` (public)
+- `fetchTrades()` (public)
-- `fetchMyTrades` (private)
+- `fetchMyTrades()` (private)
-- `fetchOrders`
+- `fetchOrders()`
-- `fetchOpenOrders`
+- `fetchOpenOrders()`
-- `fetchClosedOrders`
+- `fetchClosedOrders()`

 The second  argument `since` reduces the array by timestamp, the third `limit` argument reduces by number (count) of returned items.

-If the user does not specify `since`, the `fetchTrades/fetchOrders` method will return the default set from the exchange.
+If the user does not specify `since`, the `fetchTrades()/fetchOrders()` methods will return the default set of results from the exchange.
 The default set is exchange-specific, some exchanges will return trades or recent orders starting from the date of listing a pair on the exchange, other exchanges will return a reduced set of trades or orders (like, last 24 hours, last 100 trades, first 100 orders, etc).
 If the user wants precise control over the timeframe, the user is responsible for specifying the `since` argument.

 **NOTE: not all exchanges provide means for filtering the lists of trades and orders by starting time, so, the support for `since ` and `limit` is exchange-specific.
 However, most exchanges do provide at least some alternative for "pagination" and "scrolling" which can be overrided with extra `params` argument.**

 Some exchanges do not have a method for fetching closed orders or all orders.
-They will offer just the `fetchOpenOrders` endpoint, and sometimes also a `fetchOrder` endpoint as well.
+They will offer just the `fetchOpenOrders()` endpoint, and sometimes also a `fetchOrder` endpoint as well.
 Those exchanges don't have any methods for fetching the order history.
-To maintain the order history for those exchanges the user has to store a dictionary or a database of orders in the userland and update the orders in the database after calling methods like `createOrder()`, `fetchOpenOrders`, `cancelOrder`, `cancelAllOrders()`.
+To maintain the order history for those exchanges the user has to store a dictionary or a database of orders in the userland and update the orders in the database after calling methods like `createOrder()`, `fetchOpenOrders()`, `cancelOrder()`, `cancelAllOrders()`.

 #### By Order Id

-To get the details of a particular order by its id, use the fetchOrder / fetch_order method.
+To get the details of a particular order by its id, use the `fetchOrder()` / `fetch_order()` method.
 Some exchanges also require a symbol even when fetching a particular order by id.

 The signature of the fetchOrder/fetch_order method is as follows: